 Only one thing spoiled it and that was what I call the Andie McDowell moment.
 This when you think “WTF why did they keep that bit in…?”
 This term refers to that annoying line in Four Weddings and a Funeral (1994) where Andie says “Is it raining, I hadn’t noticed…”).
 In this film moment, the older Wilson goes looking for Ledbetter.
 He wanders aimlessly around outside her apartment block to meet her for a date.

 I then start to think about another John Cusack film, Say Anything (1989).
 Here the Cusack character gets the girl in a similar situation of hoping to woo the love of his life.
 In this iconic and much parodied scene, standing outside her home, he puts a ghetto blaster on his shoulders.
 He puts it on and Peter Gabriel’s In Your Eyes is blaring out.
 At this moment, I inwardly thank the producers for not using a Beach Boys track for this part of the Say Anything soundtrack and start to sob.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 /10

 The Year, After Year Blogathon 2019, No 1

 This post was added to The Year, After Year Blogathon run by Movie Movie Blog Blog.
-Other films with this cast include Elizabeth Banks in The Lego Movie.
+Other film reviews with this cast on this site include Elizabeth Banks in The Lego Movie.
 John Cusack stars in 2012, Class and Say Anything.
 Paul Giamatti stars in Rock of Ages and 5 Spectacular Singing Film Actors.